Study: Tennessee ranks No. 1 in vehicle gun thefts nationwide - NewsBreak

 Leanne Hewlett, a volunteer with Moms Demand Action, said it is going to take responsible gun ownership to combat this rise in gun thefts in Tennessee.

 “I would just say that it’s imperative that gun owners are safe with their guns.
 These are tools that we are allowed to own.
-However, these are the most dangerous tool that you can own,” said Hewlett, “So, one mistake, one accident or slip up could mean life or death for someone and so when you own a gun it’s just imperative that you are as safe as possible and as cautious as possible with it.”Drew Peterson’s former attorney considers revealing killer cop’s secrets
+However, these are the most dangerous tool that you can own,” said Hewlett, “So, one mistake, one accident or slip up could mean life or death for someone and so when you own a gun it’s just imperative that you are as safe as possible and as cautious as possible with it.”Coworkers remember friend killed in motorcycle crash on Bruhin Road

 According to Everytown Research , at least one gun is stolen from a car every 15 minutes.
 Data released by the Metro Nashville Police Department shows more than 70% of all guns reported stolen in 2022 (810) were taken from vehicles.
 In fact, just last week, MNPD says 29 guns were stolen from vehicles in Nashville alone.